1 Bg 4-1972: Transcendental Knowledge

 > consciousness wholly and fully, he is to be understood to

 > be a sadhu.
-And duskrtam applies to those who do not
+And duskrtam applies to one who doesn't

 > care for Krsna consciousness.
 Such miscreants, or duskrtam,